rusben/dam-m6/docs/uf1/uf1nf2.md

 }
 ```

-The PrintWriter class is based on (implements) the Writer class.
+The `PrintWriter` class is based on (implements) the `Writer` class.
 The class is equipped with the necessary means of writing values to a file.

 Before using the class, declare a variable for it.
 This class is equipped with many constructors.
-One of the constructors takes as argument an OutputStream object.
-We saw that the File class is based on OutputStream.
-This means that you can pass a File object to a PrintWriter constructor.
+One of the constructors takes as argument an `OutputStream` object.
+We saw that the `File` class is based on `OutputStream`.
+This means that you can pass a `File` object to a `PrintWriter` constructor.
 This would be done as follows:

 ```java
 import java.io.File;